Kazakhstan Solar and Wind Power Markets 2014. Development opportunities.

 Current energy market situation

-On 30 August 2013, Kazakhstan has adopted the "Energy Efficiency 2020" programme that aims to reduce energy use by 10% every year until 2015.
+On 30 August 2013, Kazakhstan has adopted the "Energy Efficiency 2020" programme to reduce energy use by 10% every year until 2015.
 22 legal acts and 3,000 energy standards have been approved to implement the scheme.
 The new measures include energy efficiency classes for buildings and household appliances.
-Special emphasis is being placed on the industrial sector, which consumes more than 50% of the country’s energy resources.
+Special emphasis is being placed on the industrial sector, which consumes more than 50% of its energy resources.
 More than 2,000 industrial businesses will have to undergo energy audits by July 2015.
-Three energy centres, which will demonstrate and promote energy-saving and energy-efficient technologies, are being built in the cities of Almaty, Aktobe and Astana, the Kazakh capital.
+Three energy centres, which will demonstrate and promote energy-saving and energy-efficient technologies, are being built in Almaty, Aktobe and Astana, the Kazakh capital.

 Current solar and wind markets situation